airswap/airswap-about/contracts/onchain-indexers.md

 # Index

 A list of values provided by users sorted by score.
-[View on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/index).
+[View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/index).

 # Entry Struct